Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan: Makespan Plus Energy

+To bound the performance of \PF, we first derive a bound on the performance of the optimal offline scheduler.
+It turns out that, for makespan plus energy, we need only focus on the case where all jobs are released together, as we will show in \secref{makespanrelease}, adding release time to the jobs will increase the competitive ratio of our algorithm by at most a constant factor in the worst case.

-We first show that as far as minimizing makespan plus energy for batched jobs, the optimal (online/offline) strategy maintains a constant total power of $\frac{1}{\alpha-1}$ at any time.
-This corresponds to the \emph{power equality property} shown in \cite{PruhsVaUt05}, which applies to any optimal offline algorithm for the makespan minimization problem with an energy budget.
+In the following lemma, we show that to minimize makespan plus energy for jobs with identical release time, the optimal scheduler always maintains a constant total power of $\frac{1}{\alpha-1}$ at any time.
+A similar property was proven in \cite{PruhsVaUt08} for the makespan minimization problem with a total energy budget.

-\begin{lemma} For any schedule \A on a set $\jobset$ of batched jobs, there exists a schedule $\B$ that executes the same set of jobs with a constant total power of $\frac{1}{\alpha-1}$ at any time, and performs no worse than \A with respect to makespan plus energy, i.e., $H_{\B}(\jobset) \le H_\A(\jobset)$. \end{lemma}
+\begin{lemma} Given a set of jobs with identical release time, the optimal scheduler will execute the jobs with a constant total power of $\frac{1}{\alpha-1}$ at any time during the execution. \end{lemma}